eslint/eslint/docs/rules/no-empty-pattern.md

+# no-empty-pattern

-# Disallow empty destructuring patterns (no-empty-pattern)
+Disallows empty destructuring patterns.

 When using destructuring, it's possible to create a pattern that has no effect.
 This happens when empty curly braces are used to the right of an embedded object destructuring pattern, such as: